32blogby Studio Mitsu

 4. The ISP is compelled to disclose the subscriber's name and address

 In the EU, IP addresses are classified as personal data under GDPR, and similar disclosure mechanisms exist.
-In Japan, disclosure requests to Tokyo District Court exceeded 6,700 cases in 2024, roughly 1.7 times the previous year.
+In Japan, disclosure requests filed in the first half of 2024 reached 2,979 cases — roughly 1.9 times the same period the previous year, according to Tokyo District Court statistics.

 What Happens If You Used a VPN